 The Future ring is a bold, androgynous statement of purpose.
 It can be worn as an engagement ring, a wedding ring, a casual accessory, or an eye catching accent piece.
 This elegant reinvention of a classic is a worthy continuation of the Nugget Style tradition.
 On its own, it stands as yet another iconic creation from one of America’s premier artists.

-Nugget Head ™ Jewelry originals by Borden © 2020
+Nugget Head ™ Jewelry and art originals by Borden © 2019

 all designs are copyright Borden Shook, all rights reserved ©